Eamonn O'Keefe: International career

 O'Keefe became an England semi-pro international, playing against Scotland and the Netherlands in a tournament in May 1979, scoring the winning goal against the Dutch in the final.

-In January 1981, the FAI arranged for him to be given an Irish passport; he qualified for the Republic of Ireland due to the fact that his father was born in Ireland.
+In January 1981, the FAI arranged for him to be given an Irish passport; he qualified for the Republic of Ireland because his father was born in Ireland.
 He made his debut in a 3–1 defeat to Wales at Tolka Park in Dublin.
-After the game, he was informed by FIFA that he would not be permitted to play another international games as he had voided himself from the Ireland team due to his England semi-pro appearances, and that he had voided himself from the England team due to his appearance for Ireland.
+After the game, he was informed by FIFA that he would not be permitted to play other international games as he had voided himself from the Ireland team due to his England semi-pro appearances, and that he had voided himself from the England team due to his appearance for Ireland.

-In summer 1983, FIFA agreed to grant him permission to play for Ireland again, so he travelled to Toulouse in France, to play as over-age player with the Republic of Ireland under-21s in a friendly tournament.
+In the summer of 1983, FIFA agreed to permit him to play for Ireland again, so he travelled to Toulouse in France to play as an over-age player with the Republic of Ireland under-21s in a friendly tournament.
 His four goals against the Chinese made him the competition's leading scorer, and his performances in his three other games impressed the management team of Eoin Hand and Terry Conroy enough to win him a place in the senior team.

-He was selected to play for the Ireland senior team in the 1984 Kirin Cup, and scored the only goal of the semi-final tie with China.
-However the Irish lost 2–1 to Brazilian side Internacional in the final.
+He was selected to play for the Ireland senior team in the 1984 Kirin Cup and scored the only goal of the semi-final tie with China.
+However, the Irish lost 2–1 to Brazilian side Internacional in the final.
 He also played in a 1–0 win over the Soviet Union in a World Cup qualifier at Lansdowne Road on 12 September 1984, as he came on for Mickey Walsh as an 80th-minute substitute.
 On 26 March 1985, he played for Ireland in a friendly against England at Wembley; the English won 2–1, with Gary Lineker scoring his first international goal.
 This would be the last of his five senior caps.

 Legacy and personal life

 O'Keefe was inducted into the Hall of Fame at Bloomfield Road when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
 Organised by the Blackpool Supporters Association, Blackpool fans around the world voted on their all-time heroes.
 Five players from each decade are inducted; O'Keefe is in the 1980s.

-After retiring from football he became a social worker, helping adults with disabilities and special needs, as well as children in care.
+After retiring from football he became a social worker, helping adults with disabilities and special needs and children in care.
 O'Keefe lived in the Portuguese town of Vilamoura, where he worked for Monarch Property Group, with his wife, Lorna.
 His son, Paul, was a youth team player at Manchester United, but he failed to make the grade and never turned professional.

 As of April 2019, O'Keefe was semi-retired, living near Manchester and working part-time for former club Everton.